News and discussion about The Alchemists’ Council series (ECW Press).

 Click on “Book Reviews” on the main menu to read more.

 Cynthea Masson is a professor in the English department at Vancouver Island University.
-After completing a Ph.D. in English with a focus on medieval mysticism, she undertook a postdoctoral fellowship involving work with medieval alchemical manuscripts at the British Library.
-In addition to articles on mysticism and alchemy, many of her academic publications over the past decade have been in the area of television studies.
-She is a co-editor of the academic book Reading Joss Whedon (Syracuse University Press, 2014); her fiction includes The Elijah Tree (Rebel Satori, 2009).
-She lives in British Columbia.
+After completing a Ph.D. in English with a focus on medieval mysticism, she was awarded a postdoctoral fellowship, which included work with alchemical manuscripts at the British Library.
+Her award-winning academic work includes the co-edited book Reading Joss Whedon.
+The first novel in the Alchemists’ Council series was shortlisted for the Kobo Emerging Writer Prize and won the Gold Medal for Fantasy in the 2017 Independent Publisher Book Awards.
+She lives in Nanaimo, British Columbia.